 Vermont’s Impacted & Frontline Communities

 As global warming accelerates, the Council and its Subcommittees must engage with those on the “frontlines” of the climate crisis.
 Studies continue to show that low-income communities, indigenous peoples, and black and other communities of color are among those who are particularly vulnerable to the impacts of climate change.
+In addition, as industry and jobs transition away from greenhouse gas emissions and towards “greener” jobs and livelihoods, particular focus must be given to the labor sector.

 This list of frontline and impacted communities is not intended to be exhaustive, nor does it take into consideration the intersectionality of people’s lives and the multiple vulnerabilities that one may experience.
 It draws from key criteria, identifying those who: